RyannosaurusRex/ryanhayes.net/src/content/2018-07-27-how-to-run-docker-windows-containers-with-mcafee-endpoint-security.md

   * Slowness in opening containers
   * Firewall/NAT issues

 To take a look for yourself, here's the original [KB article on Windows Docker containers not being supported by McAfee](https://kc.mcafee.com/corporate/index?page=content&id=KB90041&actp=null&viewlocale=en_US&showDraft=false&platinum_status=false&locale=en_US).
+McAfee updates this article with the current support status, so check here for any updates to McAfee's support for both Docker on Windows as well as running McAfee inside of a Docker container (not that you would want to do that, but it's not supported currently).

 ## How can I run Windows Docker Containers on Windows if McAfee doesn't support it?